flowchart LR

 - How do components talk to each other?
 (Interface)

 These four questions define the design space of networked systems.
 They are structural invariants: irreducible questions that every system must answer, regardless of whether it operates at the physical layer, the transport layer, or the application layer.
 A WiFi access point answers them.
 TCP answers them.
 A video streaming client answers them.
 A broadband measurement system answers them.
-The answers differ radically — but the questions do not.

 You can study each invariant on its own — asking “what state does TCP maintain?” is a coherent question independent of “who coordinates?”
 But the answers interact.
 TCP’s choice of distributed coordination (no central authority) forces it to build state from local observations only.
 Its interface inheritance from IP (unreliable datagrams) rules out centralized scheduling.
 The four invariants are separable for analysis but coupled in practice: the answer to one shapes what answers are feasible for the others.